signavio/kraken/README.md

 If you want to influence the state of a certain request when some data changes, you need to export your policy under the key `updateRequestOnCollectionChange`.
 This method will be called for every request and will also be handed the entity collection which is influenced by the request.

+To apply multiple cache policies at the same time you can use `cachePolicies.compose` and hand in all policies that you want to apply.

 ## Questions